 Misuse of prescription drugs

 Drugs which are sometimes misused include tranquilisers, steroids and painkillers as well as so-called study drugs like Modafanil, Adderil and Ritalin.
-Some are taken to change how you feel, others to improve how you look (like steroids) or to help you feel more alert or focussed.
+Some are taken to change how you feel, others to improve how you look (like steroids) or to help you feel more alert.